-A27: The example in paragraphs B.7 and B.8 of the SOP are for a face amount increase of an Option A (a.k.a Option 1) type death benefit.
+A27: The example in paragraphs B.7 and B.8 are for a face amount increase of an Option A (a.k.a.
+Option 1) type death benefit.
 Paragraph B.8 indicates that a face amount increase to an Option A death benefit is an integrated feature.
 There is not an Option B example in the SOP.
 One conclusion might be that face amount increases to Option B contracts should follow the same accounting as increases to Option A contracts under the rationale that the section 7702 tax death benefit corridor in both Option A and Option B contracts renders both as integrated.
-Another conclusion would be to consider face amount increases to Option B contracts as nonintegrated because the increased amount is not dependent on the account value of the base contract.
-In coming to such a conclusion, one consideration might be the integration between the added face amount and the original account balance and face amount resulting from the section 7702 tax death benefit corridor and whether this is material enough to warrant treating the increase as "integrated".
+Another conclusion is to consider face amount increases to Option B contracts as nonintegrated because the increased amount is not dependent on the account value of the base contract.
+In coming to such a conclusion, one consideration is the integration of the added face amount with the original account balance and face amount resulting from the section 7702 tax death benefit corridor and whether this is material enough to warrant treating the increase as "integrated."